infernet-h2020/pfam_interactions/src/README.md

 PF00017_PF00041_4je4_A1_B1.txt	    27	   140	A   	  32	B   	  62	     24.88	     24.88	     24.88	Q06124_32_R	P02751_1507_G	0.09222	925
 PF00017_PF00041_4je4_A1_B1.txt	    11	   105	A   	  16	B   	  26	     27.35	     27.35	     27.35	Q06124_16_A	P02751_1472_A	0.09086	954
 ```

+In some cases, one would like to restrict the number of structures condsidered.
+This is why the `mind`
+argument can also take a path to a text file containing a single column with all desired PDB codes.
+As an example, inspect `support_files/template_pdb_list_for_mindist.txt`.
+This command will then take into account the first five structures listed above:

+`
+python3 dca2pdb.py -pf1 PF00017 -pf2 PF00041 -dca ../examples/plmDCA_outputs/PF00017_PF00041_plmdca.txt -mind support_files/template_pdb_list_for_mindist.txt
+`

 ### Testing domain-domain interactions without the structure of the complex